mirko1989/myroutertalks/README.md

 # MyRouterTalks
-Control your AVM FritzBox router using Telegram chat messages.
+Control your AVM FritzBox router using Telegram chat messages.\
 (Tested with FRITZ!Box 6660 Cable running on FRITZ!OS: 07.29)

 # How to setup
+First, you have to create a Telegram bot and set available commands, see [here](https://core.telegram.org/bots/tutorial) for reference.\
+This program currently supports the following commands:

+- /wifi_on - Turn WiFi on
+- /wifi_off - Turn WiFi off
+- /wifi_status - WiFi status

 You have to provide a ```config.ini``` containing credentials for your Telegram bot and FritzBox account.
 ```
 [TelegramBot]